ZestiiSpaghett/Radon/README.md

 This is a work in progress, it does NOT work at the moment.

 # Updates/Checklist
-1. Currently switching to C++
-2. Working on Java interpretation
+1. Working on Java interpretation

 # Info
 This is a list of the packets used by MCBE: https://github.com/NiclasOlofsson/MiNET/blob/master/src/MiNET/MiNET/Net/MCPE%20Protocol%20Documentation.md